Defra-Data-Science-Centre-of-Excellence/sds-data-model/source/red-green-refactor.md

 ## A simple example for testing

-The simplest example I can think of is reading data and metadata into a `VectorLayer`, converting this to a `TiledVectorLayer`, then converting that to a `xarray.DataArray` as a mask. i.e.:
+The simplest example I can think of is reading data and metadata into a `VectorLayer`, then convert it to a `TiledVectorLayer`:

 ```python
 from sds_data_model.vector import VectorLayer